LaurentVeyssier/Semantic-Segmentation-with-Fully-Convolution-Network/README.md

 ![](asset/fcn.jpg)

+As a result the author describes FCN-8 where the input is upsampled 8 times back to the original dimensions, FCN-16 and FCN-32 (the output of the encoder passed through the 1x1 convolution is upsampled 32 times back to the original dimensions).
+This refers to the combination of a range of information, from coarse to finer details, mentionned earlier.

 My model :
 - The encoder: VGG16 model pretrained on ImageNet for classification (see VGG16 architecutre below).
 The fully-connected layers are replaced by 1-by-1 convolution.